 Posted on Saturday, June 14th, 2025 at 9:00 am

-If you’re filing for long-term disability (LTD) benefits, your doctor’s role makes a big difference in your claim outcome.
+If you’re filing for long-term disability (LTD) benefits, your doctor’s role significantly affects your claim outcome.
 Insurance companies don’t just take your word for it—they rely heavily on medical documentation and your physician’s opinion.
+Strong doctor support for your LTD claim can make a significant difference, as clear, consistent notes from your healthcare provider help validate your condition.

-Without strong doctor support for LTD claim efforts, your application could be delayed or denied.
+Your application could be delayed or denied without strong doctor support for LTD claim efforts.
 Here’s what you need to know about your doctor’s role in an LTD claim and how to get them involved.
+One common question is, what type of doctor should you see to support disability?
+The answer depends on your condition.

 Why Doctor Support Is Essential for Long-Term Disability Claims

-LTD insurance providers require objective proof of your condition.
-While your personal statement is important, it’s not enough.
+Long-term disability insurance providers require objective proof of your condition.
+While your personal statement is essential, it’s not enough.
 Insurance companies place a lot of weight on forms and letters submitted by your doctor.

 Strong treating physician support gives your claim credibility and structure.
 It helps insurers understand how your medical condition affects your ability to work.

-Your long-term disability medical records should include notes from appointments, test results, and a clear diagnosis.
+Your long-term disability medical records should include appointment notes, test results, and a precise diagnosis.
 That isn’t all the insurance company wants to see, however.
 They also want a direct opinion from your healthcare provider stating that your condition is disabling, how your condition limits daily activities, and whether you can still work in any capacity.
-If your doctor only sends chart notes and lab results, your application might appear incomplete.
+Your application might appear incomplete if your doctor only sends chart notes and lab results.

 What Your Doctor Should Provide for a Strong LTD Claim